 This project led to significant improvements - and in many cases a complete revamp of the content and coherence of the drug and alcohol curriculum in the schools involved.
 Many of the recently-provided resources were added to the new curricula, which many schools needed a lot of help to find.
 Specific learning outcomes were devised to avoid repetition in lessons, with an emphasis on progression and continuity.
 A balance between alcohol and drugs needed to be ensured, with input on alcohol strengthened in most cases.
 The teaching programme was expanded, particularly for older year groups and additional attention was paid to specific substances of concern such as cannabis and ecstasy.
-Clear, concise and comprehensive lesson plans and guidance notes were provided to teachers supporting delivery of the curriculum.
+Clear, concise and comprehensive lesson plans and guidance notes were provided to teachers supporting delivery of the completed, including an evaluation and monitoring toolkit for drug education and a two-level differentiated programme (see case study).
+All support was in line with best practice guidance and relevant research evidence.